Dr. Alyx Taylor

 MSc, PhD - Associate Professor (Physiology)

 Alyx is the Research Leader for the School of Rehabilitation, Sport and Psychology.
-She is also a Senior Lecturer (Physiology) teaching physiology and research methods at both undergraduate and postgraduate level.
+She is also an Associate Professor (Physiology) teaching physiology and research methods at both undergraduate and postgraduate level.

 Areas of Interest